← Back to ResourcesBreed Guides

 Lifetime cost for DCM-affected Doberman: $20,000–$50,000+.

-Pet insurance: typical Doberman policy covers 80–90% of cardiac costs after deductible.
-Trupanion (no payout limits) particularly valuable for cardiac care.
-Premium $60–$150/month Calgary.
-ENROLL BEFORE diagnosis — cardiac excluded as pre-existing if diagnosed before enrollment.
+Pet insurance: typical Doberman policies cover 80–90% of cardiac costs after deductible.
+Trupanion (no payout limits) is particularly valuable for cardiac care.
+Calgary premiums commonly run $60–$150/month depending on age.
+Enrol before diagnosis.
+Cardiac issues are excluded as pre-existing if diagnosed before enrolment.

 Without insurance or savings: consider pet-specific lending (Calgary CareCredit, Petcard), CARE Foundation cardiac support funds, social fundraising.